azf-369/A-algorithm/README.md

 # A-algorithm
-An effective A_star algorithm for navigation
+An effective A_star algorithm implementation for navigation